changeworld/azure-docs.pl-pl/articles/iot-edge/how-to-deploy-monitor-cli.md

 ---
-title: Tworzenie wdrożeń automatycznych z poziomu wiersza polecenia — Azure IoT Edge | Microsoft Docs
+title: Create automatic deployments from command line - Azure IoT Edge | Microsoft Docs
-description: Tworzenie wdrożeń automatycznych dla grup IoT Edge urządzeń przy użyciu rozszerzenia IoT dla interfejsu wiersza polecenia platformy Azure
+description: Use the IoT extension for Azure CLI to create automatic deployments for groups of IoT Edge devices
 keywords: ''
 author: kgremban
 manager: philmea